Trevor Tall MSc (Psych), CTA, Dip., UKCP, BACP

 I honour the Codes of Ethics and follow the professional guidelines of the UKCP, BACP and EATA.

-I have worked as a psychotherapist within the NHS, where I facilitated groups for clients with personality disorders and complex needs.
+I have worked as a psychotherapist within the NHS, where I facilitated group therapy for clients with personality disorders and complex needs.
 I have also worked as a listening volunteer with Samaritans.

-I hold public liability insurance and have been DBS checked.
+I hold public liability insurance, attend regular supervision and have been DBS checked.

 Accredited register membership